SPANAKOPITA

 - 1 tsp mild curry powder

-- Preheat oven to 200 degrees (180 fan forced).
-Place pumpkin on a baking tray and spray with cooking oil.
+- Preheat oven to 200°C (180 fan forced).
+Place pumpkin on a baking tray and spray with canola oil.
 Season with salt and pepper and bake until tender.

-- Meanwhile, using a 10cm round pastry cutter, cut 12 rounds from pastry.
-Grease a 12 hole (1/3 cup) muffin tray and line with pastry rounds.
-Blind bake for 10 to 12 minutes.
+- Meanwhile, using a 10cm round pastry cutter, cut 12 rounds from pastry sheets.
+Grease a 12 hole (⅓ cup) muffin tray and line with pastry rounds.
+Blind bake for 10 to 12 minutes or until just golden.

 - Combine pumpkin, feta, eggs, cream and curry powder in a food processor.
 Blend until smooth then season with salt and pepper.

 - Pour pumpkin mixture into prepared pastry cases.
 Bake for 20 to 25 minutes until golden and set.
-Stand in tray for 2 minutes then carefully transfer tarts to a wire rack to cool slightly.
+Stand in tray for 2 minutes then carefully transfer tarts to a wire rack to cool slightly before serving.

 - Arrange tarts on a serving platter and top with a teaspoon of rocket dip.

 Simple, tasty, versatile.
-The recipe below is for Bacon and Leek Tourta, however, the variations are endless.
+The recipe below is for bacon and leek tourta, however, the variations are endless.
 Try using grated cheese, leek and potato or salmon and brie (see middle picture above).
-Tourta is a delicious snack or can be served as a main with veges or a side salad.
-Enjoy!
+Tourta is a delicious snack or can be served as a main with vegetables or a side salad.

 Ingredients